The addiction treatment system in America was broken long before COVID-19.

 7. We’re tearing down the stigma (at long last).

-We’re normalizing FDA-proven treatments, making care for addiction as simple as a video visit with your doctor.
+We’re normalizing treatment with FDA-approved medications, making care for addiction as simple as a video visit with your doctor.
 Understanding that disease is treatable with evidence-based interventions is a solid reminder to people still struggling and the public at large that addiction isn’t a matter of willpower or trying hard enough.

 At Workit we understand that the stigma around addiction prevents many of us from attending an AA meeting down the street, or stopping midstream and telling our families “Hey you didn’t know this, but I drink myself to sleep every night, and I need to go away for thirty days.”
 We see our members evolve from their first interactions, which are often a Google search for help late at night, to completing a small digestible course setting goals for their own recovery, to a 1:1 conversation with a counselor, to finally joining an online recovery group.
 This is just one of the ways we meet people where they are, with the right type of intervention for their level of comfort around care and claiming recovery as their own.